 - Other financial costs and gains

 You can find your business bottom line by looking at the difference between money gained and lost on your statement.
+Compare this year’s income statement to last year to analyze the differences in revenue and expenses from year to year.

 Cash flow statement